-Items that have been found at school should be placed in the Lost & Found boxes located outside the Cafeteria.
+Items that have been found at school should be placed in the Lost & Found boxes located in the Cafeteria, behind the stage.
 Lost articles can be claimed by properly identifying the lost item.
-We recommend that parents mark all personal items with the student's name, so they can be quickly identified and returned to the owner without delay.
+We recommend that parents label all personal items with the student's name, so they can be quickly identified and returned to the owner without delay.
 All unclaimed items will be donated to a charitable organization or discarded.